-There is a unique sadness in trying to shop online, selecting your size filter and watching an original offering of over a thousand items drop to five or six, especially when those six pieces are fuck ugly or extremely expensive.
+There is a unique sadness in trying to shop online, selecting your size filter and watching an original offering of over a thousand items drop to five or six, especially when those six pieces are ugly or extremely expensive.
 This is where a choice must be made: you can either close the tab and take to Twitter to complain about how badly plus-size fashion can make you feel, or you can dig deeper in the search for good clothing.

 As a plus-size woman who has been let down too often by straight-size clothing, I’ve learned how to analyse and dissect these smaller size garments for their potential to fit my frame.
 Following these steps is an almost guaranteed way to access clothing you may not have considered before purely because of the size label.
-(If you don’t know, 'straight sizing' is the term for clothing that isn’t plus size, e.g. UK sizes 6 to 16, usually a fashion brand’s main line of clothing.)
+(If you don’t know, 'straight sizing' is the term for clothing that isn’t plus size, e.g. AU sizes 6 to 14 or 16, usually a fashion brand’s main line of clothing.)